kirank93611/Agent/cs-ai/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Open a Pull Request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For support, email support@example.com or join our Slack channel.

 ---